mrousavy/nitro/README.md

 ### iOS

 iOS native modules and view components can be written either in pure C++, or pure Swift.
 Thanks to Swift 5.9, Swift Nitro Modules [bridge directly to C++](https://www.swift.org/documentation/cxx-interop/) instead of going through Objective-C message sends.
-Woohoo, no more Objective-C! 🥳
+Woohoo, no more Objective-C, and **zero overhead** C++ -> Swift calls! 🥳

 ### Android